 WSL strives for excellence in terrestrial environmental research to provide solutions improving quality of life in a healthy environment.

-Our Mission: Research for People and the Environment
+Research for People and the Environment

 - WSL explores the dynamics of the terrestrial environment, and the use and protection of natural habitats and cultural landscapes.